What is Pay As You Throw?

 No. In fact, the City has significantly enhanced recycling services by increasing the frequency to biweekly pickup and greatly expanding the list of items that can be recycled.
 By expanding and simplifying recycling, we are offering residents a way to minimize their waste costs.
 Click here for information about the City’s free Zero Sort recycling program.

-Will I also have to pay to have my PAYT bags picked up?
+Do I also have to pay to have my PAYT bags picked up?

 No. The City pays Pine Tree to pick up garbage in the official PAYT bags.